LIFE INSURANCE

 Some insurance policies feature a cash value component, providing the option to borrow against accumulated funds.
 Reach out to us to discover more about the types of policies available!

-Life insurance is a contract that pays a designated beneficiary a sum of money upon the death of the policyholder, provided that all policy terms are met.
+Life insurance is a contract that pays a sum of money to a designated beneficiary or beneficiaries when the policyholder passes away, provided that all policy terms are met.

 Life insurance provides financial security to your beneficiaries, helping them maintain their lifestyle or cover essential expenses in your absence, such as debts or childcare costs.

-The main types include term life insurance, whole life insurance, universal life insurance, variable life insurance, and specific policies like burial/final expense and mortgage payoff life insurance.
+The main types include term life insurance, whole life insurance, universal life insurance, variable life insurance and specific policies, like burial/final life expense and mortgage payoff life insurance.

 Yes, life situations can change unexpectedly.
 Securing life insurance early can lock in lower rates, and you can update beneficiaries as needed.
 It can also cover debts and end-of-life expenses.

-Term life insurance covers you for a specific period and is generally less expensive, while whole life insurance provides lifelong coverage and includes an investment component that builds cash value.
+Term life insurance covers you for a specific period and is generally less expensive, while whole life insurance offers coverage throughout the insured’s entire life and includes an investment component that builds cash value.

 Yes, there are life insurance plans available that do not require a medical exam, though options and premiums may vary based on your age and health.